Skip to content

 Combining with Filters

-# Last hour of logs
+# Last hour

 quellog /var/log/postgresql/*.log --last 1h --sql-performance